PowerLoom/docs/docs/build-with-powerloom/devnet/Glossary.md

 ### Prost Chain

-The "Prost Chain" refers to the foundational blockchain infrastructure utilized by the Powerloom Network, serving as the anchor chain for storing proofs.
+The "Prost Chain" refers to the foundational blockchain infrastructure the Powerloom Network utilizes, serving as the anchor chain for storing proofs.

 ### Protocol State (on Prost Chain)